coreos/tectonic-docs/Documentation/troubleshooting/tectonic-upgrade.md

 # Troubleshooting Tectonic upgrades

-This document describes how to troubleshoot issues encountered when upgrading to 1.7.1-tectonic.1.
+This document describes how to troubleshoot issues encountered when upgrading to Tectonic versions 1.7.1-tectonic.1 or greater.

+## Upgrading StatefulSets

+StatefulSet rolling updates may result in the following errors after upgrading to Kubernetes v1.7.x:

+* StatefulSet emits errors (seen in `kubectl describe`) containing "Forbidden: pod updates may not change fields other than...".
+* StatefulSet Pod DNS entries stop resolving.

+To resolve these issues, delete each affected Pod and allow the StatefulSet to recreate it.

 ## Upgrading to 1.7.1-tectonic.1